This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 2. Keep Things Loose & Light - Tight or heavy clothes rubbing against delicate or inflamed skin can exacerbate symptoms - and once you feel the urge to itch you can end up breaking skin and causing more damage.
 Some ideas for cool, loose outfits include: dresses without itchy waistbands; dungarees; trousers sized-up one size; long-sleeved tops; long, loose, cotton leggings; tunics and smock tops; pinafore dresses; knee-socks rather than tights.

-3. Don’t Overheat Yourself - Sweating can cause flare-ups, not just because raised temperatures can cause prickly heat sensations but also because the salts t sweat leaves on the skin act as irritants.
+3. Don’t Overheat Yourself - Sweating can cause flare-ups, not just because raised temperatures can cause prickly heat sensations but also because the salts sweat leaves on the skin act as irritants.
 Both have the same unfortunate result: inflammation and itching.
 So keep things as cool as possible whether you’re inside or out; wearing thin, cool, light clothes in easily removable or added-to layers is a good idea.

 4. Pre-Wash Clothes in Hypoallergenic Detergent - When you wear new (or indeed secondhand) clothes for the first time, give them a wash (in whatever detergent doesn’t flare you up) first, to remove dyes, pesticides, formaldehyde and other irritants.